-We depart from the pier and drive to Locronan, a lovely medieval village, listed as one of the most picturesque in France.
+You'll depart from the pier and be driven to Locronan, a lovely medieval village considered one of the most picturesque in France.
 The village once prospered from sailcloth manufacturing.
-Traces of its Golden age are to be found in its granite houses built during the Renaissance, old well, large church and pretty chapel.
+Traces of its ‘golden age’ are found in the granite houses built during the renaissance, its old well, large church, and pretty chapel.

-You might be tempted to taste the famous “kouing aman”, a traditional Breton butter cake, while we enjoy our lunch in a creperie.
+After the visit to the church, you can explore the fine houses and craft workshops of Locronan at your leisure.
+You may be tempted to taste the famous and delicious ‘kouign-amann’, a traditional Breton buttery cake, while we enjoy our lunch in a creperie.

-After lunch drive to Quimper, where we’ll have a guided walking tour of the city.
-Quimper, once completely walled, has retained the aspect of a medieval town.
-The layout of the city center is dominated by the twin spires of the Cathedral Saint Corentin.
-Trade men’s districts alleyways and timber framed houses stand side by side with aristocratic mansions and the initial traces of urbanization which began in the 18th century.
+After lunch you'll be driven to the medieval town of Quimper, where you’ll have a guided walking tour of the city.
+Quimper, once completely walled, has retained many characteristics of a medieval town.
+The city center is dominated by the twin spires of the Cathedral of Saint Corentin.
+Trademen’s districts, alleyways, and timber-framed houses stand side-by-side with aristocratic, granite mansions, and the initial traces of urbanization, which began in the 18th century.

-Starting from the banks of the Odet River, enter Breton history and culture while strolling with your guide trough typical streets and places of the old city center.
-Enjoy timber framed houses and other granit mansions.
-Visit Saint Corentin cathedral, originally constructed between the 13th and 15th centuries, and symbolizing the wealth and the originality of Gothic art in Brittany.
-Admire its fine and authentic stain glassed windows and discover who the enigmatic “Santig Du” was.
+Starting from the banks of the Odet River, you’ll enter Breton history and culture while strolling with your guide through typical streets and seeing interesting places in the old city center.
+You’ll visit the Cathedral of Saint Corentin, originally constructed between the 13th and 15th centuries, and reflecting the wealth and the originality of Gothic art and architecture in Brittany.
+You’ll admire its fine, stained-glassed windows and discover who the enigmatic ‘Santig Du’ was.